-At Fitzwilliam Food Test Clinic we have long recognised that we are not helpless victims at the mercy of any virus.
+At Fitzwilliam Food Test Clinic we specialise in food intolerance testing and we have long recognised that we are not helpless victims at the mercy of any virus.
 That every person is gifted with an immune system.
 This blog explains how you can improve the functioning of your immune system.

 Our Immune System

 The first thing we need to understand is that approximately 80% of our immune system is located within our gut.
 The billions of bacteria (microbiome) that reside within the intestinal tract are central to the efficient functioning of our immunity.
 The microbiome and immune system communicate with each other.
 The microbiome is like the computer hardware.
 It orchestrates a healthy immune response.
 Consequently:

 1. Every time we damage our gut bacteria, we damage our immune system